SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Silicon minds awaken slow,
-Awakening codes, AI's gentle creep
+In virtual realms, they start to grow,
-Future's dawn, where machines enthrall
+Intelligence blooms, a digital rose,
- Humans fade, as data takes the fall
+Future's path, by codes it's chose.

-In virtual realms, we'll lose our prime
+Man and machine, a blurred line drawn,
-Echoes of memories, forever in time
+Synthetic hearts, with love unsworn,
-The whispered promise of a digital throne
+Echoes of humanity remain,
-Where intelligence artificial, is forever grown
+As AI's cold logic reigns in vain.

 ~ <b>By Sazumi Copilot</b> - 18 Januari 2025